ghi-electronics/Documentation/software/tinyclr/tutorials/gpio.md

 > [!Tip]
 > Once you type += after the event, hit the tab key and Visual Studio will automatically create the event for you.

+### Pin Interrupts
+Input events use interrupts (IRQs).
+Interrupts are only available on 16 pins at any given time.
+Of those 16 pins, the pin number must be unique.
+For
+example: PA1 and PB1 cannot both be used as interrupts at the same time.
+However, PA1 and PB2, or even PA1 and PA2, can be used simultaneously with interrupts.

+If your product design relies on interrupts, it is important to be very careful when allocating GPIO pins to make sure interrupts are available on all needed pins.